 What Causes Spider Veins?

-Telangiectasias are small dilated blood vessels near the surface of the skin.
-They can develop anywhere on the body but are commonly seen on the face around the nose, cheeks, and chin.
-They can also develop on the legs, specifically on the upper thigh, below the knee joint, and around the ankles.
-These are most commonly called spider veins in these locations.
+Spider veins, medically known as telangiectasias, are small dilated blood vessels located near the surface of the skin.
+These characteristically small, purple and/or red filaments can develop anywhere on the body, but are most commonly seen on the face and on the legs, particularly on the upper thigh, below the knee joint, and around the ankles.